Whoa. Stop the record player.

 Maybe.
 But this still means that 95% of direct mail misses its mark – and is duly tossed out.
 At a tremendous expense to all of us.

-Here’s a nifty junk mail infographic we put together to help visualize the colossal waste caused by junk mail.
+Here’s a nifty infographic we put together a couple years ago to help visualize the colossal waste caused by junk mail.

 Especially given the American public’s growing resentment toward both environmentally inefficient products and large-scale privacy invasions from advertisers.

-Yet as inundated as we are by “advanced tracking”, second-screen and omni-channel digital campaigns, traditional direct mail campaigns continued to attract more advertising dollars in the last year than either Facebook or Google did (in the US)*.
+Yet as inundated as we are by “advanced tracking”, second-screen and omni-channel digital campaigns, traditional direct mail campaigns continued to attract more advertising dollars in the last year.

 So how to stop junk mail from cluttering our mailboxes, home offices and kitchen counters?